 I believe the world changes when seen under the optics of the imagination.
 I am deeply fascinated by the inherent possibilities of the artistic language, by the means and mediums of the cultural world: especially when in dialogue with other areas of knowledge.

-Art.
+Cities.
 Culture.
 Ideas.
 All sorts of ideas, from everywhere.
 The ones that make the mind tremble, happily restless, unorthodox.
 And stories.
 I love stories, in all types of languages.
-The (im)possible.
+The (im)possible

 Singing really badly.